DevQAC/QA-Portal/qa-portal-services/README.md

 ##### 2.2.5.3.
 Rest Api

 The feedback-api projects REST api can be viewed at http://{server}:8084/feedback-api/swagger-ui.html.
-If you are running the service locally then the API will be available at http://localhost:8084/feedback-api/swagger-ui.html.
+If you are running the service locally then the API will be available at http://localhost:8084/feedback-api/swagger-ui.html.<br><br>

 #### 2.2.6. form-api

 ##### 2.2.6.1.
 Overview

+The form-api is responsible for managing the structure of the various forms used within the QA Portal.
+Each form is broken down into a group of question categories and each of these categories is further divided into a number of questions.
+Only a user with a super-user role is allowed to manage the form templates through the Form Management component of the Portals Administration application.<br><br>
+The resources managed by the form-api are defined in the api-common project as they are used across a number of the QA Portal spring boot services (e.g. feedback-api and self-reflection-api), but they are only created and updated through the form-api.<br>

 ##### 2.2.6.2.
 Class Diagram